13 Steps High School Students Can Follow to Prepare for Careers in STEM

 11. Consume STEM-Related Media

-According to a survey from ZenBusiness, 58% of the respondents claimed that their career was at least slightly inspired by a movie, TV show, book, podcast, or video game.
-In fact, CSI: Crime Scene Investigation (forensic chemistry), Grey’s Anatomy (medicine), and ER (medicine) were three of the top four TV shows that inspired careers according to the survey results.
-Shows such as Numb3rs and comedies such as The Big Bang Theory could also inspire the next generation of mathematicians and physicists.
+According to a survey from ZenBusiness, 58% of the respondents claimed that a movie, TV show, book, podcast, or video game at least slightly inspired their career.
+In fact, CSI: Crime Scene Investigation (forensic chemistry), Grey’s Anatomy (medicine), and ER (medicine) were three of the top four TV shows that inspired careers, according to the survey results.
+Shows like Numb3rs and comedies like The Big Bang Theory could also inspire the next generation of mathematicians and physicists.

 There are also lots of STEM podcasts available and movies about real-life STEM-related events that can inspire high school students.